circleci/circleci-docs/jekyll/_cci2/bundling-config.md

 means, for example, that a user can't use a condition to check an environment variable.

-Conditional steps can be located anywhere a regular step could.
+Conditional steps can be located anywhere a regular step could and only use parameter values as inputs.

 <!---
 For example, an